How Much Should I Charge for Lawn Care? (2026 Pricing Guide)

 Seasonal Pricing Adjustments

 If you're in Florida or South Texas, your mowing season barely has a gap.
 But in Ohio, you're looking at maybe 28–32 mowing weeks.
 The mistake I see newer operators make is quoting a per-cut price and then watching revenue fall off a cliff in November.
-I moved to annual contracts billed monthly five years ago and it changed everything.
-The customer pays the same $185 every month whether I mow four times in July or twice in January.
-It evens out, and my cash flow doesn't swing wildly.
+Annual contracts billed monthly can smooth cash flow: the customer pays the same amount every month while service frequency changes with the season.

 Spring and fall are also when you should push upsells.
 Aeration, overseeding, leaf removal, and pre-emergent applications have margins north of 60% in most cases.
 If you're only offering mow-and-go, you're leaving serious money on the table.
 Lock in recurring clients with a lawn care service agreement so upsells become part of the annual plan.